Connecting to Emerson's Wi-Fi for the first time?

 Registering a Pesky Wireless Device

-Do you have a device that cannot connect to ECwireless or eduroam?
+Do you have a device that cannot connect to eduroam?

-Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on ECwireless or eduroam, but you can register them here!
+Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on eduroam, but you can register them here!

 For more detailed instructions, including how to get your device's MAC address, see our guide on Connecting Entertainment Devices to the Network.